Glitchtest51/FileDitch-Embed-Script/README.md

 Fileditch-embed-maker
 =====
-Python tool to automate the creation of movie/series embeds on discord.
+Python tool to automate the creation of embeds on Discord by uploading the file to FileDitch and embeding it with Discord.nfp.is.

 Contributions and Donations
 =====